2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/AttributeFilter.md

 ﻿---
 uid: ToSic.Eav.DataSources.AttributeFilter
-summary: *content
 ---

-DataSource to only pass through configured AttributeNames - other attributes/properties are removed from the entities.

 ## Purpose / Description
 The **AttributeFilter** [DataSource][ds] is part of the [Standard EAV Data Sources][eavds].
 It removes values from items so that the result is smaller, and doesn't publish confidential data.
 It's primarily used when providing data as JSON, so that not all values are published.